samyrami/cajica/WARP.md

 ## Project Overview

-**Gober** is a conversational AI assistant developed by GovLab for Santander Territorio inteligente.
+**Asistente Virtual de Cajicá** is a conversational AI assistant developed by GovLab for the Alcaldía de Cajicá.
 It's a full-stack application with a Python backend using LiveKit Agents and a Next.js frontend.
-The system combines real-time voice interaction capabilities with vector database search for accessing official government documents.
+The system combines real-time voice interaction capabilities with access to official municipal government information about the Plan de Desarrollo Municipal "Cajicá Ideal 2024-2027".

 ## Architecture

 ### High-Level Structure
 ```
-Santander_adptado/
+cajica/
-├── backend/          # Python LiveKit agent with vector database
+├── backend/          # Python LiveKit agent with Cajicá knowledge
-├── frontend/         # Next.js React application
+├── frontend/         # Next.js React application with Cajicá branding
 └── README.md         # Project documentation
 ```